jazzband/django-defender/README.md

 --------------------

 `defender` can be used for authentication other than `Django authentication system`.
-E.g. if `django-rest-framework` authentication has to be protected from brute force attack,custom authentication method can be implemented.
+E.g. if `django-rest-framework` authentication has to be protected from brute force attack, a custom authentication method can be implemented.

 There's sample `BasicAuthenticationDefender` class based on `djangorestframework.BasicAuthentication`: